premprabhat/AKS/cluster_deployment.md

 ```console
 az aks get-credentials --resource-group arm-aks-demo-rg-calm-rabbit --name arm-aks-cluster-demo
 ```
+Here arm-aks-demo-rg-calm-rabbit is the name of the resource group.

 * Run the following command to see the status of the nodes.
 They should be in the ready state.

 ```console